 As the railway network around London expanded in the 19th century so too did the metropolis.
 The growth of London was unprecedented at that time anywhere or at any time in history.
-In 1801 the population stood at less than a million.
-A hundred years later it had swollen to over six and a half million including the suburbs, twenty percent of the population of England and Wales.
+In 1851 the population stood at just over two million.
+At the end of the century it had swollen to over six and a half million including the suburbs, twenty percent of the population of England and Wales.
 It had grown in every direction to be the largest and most highly-populated urban area in the world.

 By the latter part of the century numerous railway companies had created networks that spread to all parts of London’s suburbs and the wider country beyond.
 The first lines from the capital were generally created with modest termini but as the century continued they were replaced with vast new sheds such as those at Euston, Paddington and St. Pancras, some with palatial hotels attached.

 There was an exodus, with less people living in the City and Westminster than previously but vast numbers commuting from the suburbs daily to the central areas.
 In the early part of the century middle classes living in new suburbs close to London, such as Pimlico, St.John’s Wood or Tyburnia, were able to travel to work in the centre of town or to other districts by omnibus.
 In the second half of the century it was possible to make longer journeys from more distant suburbs.
 By 1900 London stretched approximately ten miles from north to south and the same distance east to west.
 Many of its suburban districts were effectively small towns in their own right.